 A hallmark is an official mark or series of marks struck on items made of noble metals to certify their content.
 All Thomas Lyte bespoke hallmarked silver and gold items comply with this standard.
 In the UK it is illegal to sell or describe any item as Gold, Silver or Platinum unless it is hallmarked.
 A hallmark is your guarantee of quality.
 It means that the item has been independently tested by one of four UK Assay Offices authorized by the UK government to apply the hallmarks.

 A hallmark is not proof of origin or place of manufacture of an item.
 Needless to say, however, all Thomas Lyte hallmarked silver and gold commissions are handmade in London.
 The hallmark of a UK Assay Office does guarantee the provenance of the hallmarked item in question, and that it conforms to all legal standards of purity and fineness.
-You can learn more about combinations of hallmarks and the locations they are applied in the table below.

 Our hallmark is a full traditional British hallmark.
 The instantly recognisable leopard’s head that represents the London Assay Office is used on the majority of our hallmarked silver and gold trophies, awards, medals and bespoke commissions.
 Each hallmark tells its own story through a series of symbols.
 The letters “TL” in the surrounding shape are our maker’s mark and identify the commission as Thomas Lyte.
 The numbers identify both the type and purity of the metal.
 The lion that represents sterling silver or the crown that represents gold are the traditional fineness marks found on the majority of Thomas Lyte-made articles.
 The leopard’s head identifies that the piece was hallmarked in London.
 The final letter represents the year in which the piece was tested and marked.